|

 Further development of the project suppose a

-more detail discussion on each item of this list, its possible
+more detail discussion on each item of this list, it’s possible

 extension or reducing of the list, after discussions among high